dougsillars/3dio-website/src/docs/api/3/aframe-get-started.md

 ```
 ![Image](img/hellowall2.png)

-In addition to dimensions, the door has additional parameters like the direction the door opens (front), and if the hinge is on the left or right.
+In addition to it's dimensions, doors have additional parameters like the direction the door opens (forward or backward), and if the hinge is on the left or right.

 Building out a small room, we can add an additional wall and a bookshelf:
 and a bookshelf: